-Water resource plans demonstrate how the Basin States (New South Wales, Australian Capital Territory, Queensland and Victoria) coordinate their water management with the federal government's Basin Plan, including how the sustainable diversion limits (SDLs) set out in the plan will be met.
+Water resource plans demonstrate how the Basin States (New South Wales, Queensland, Australian Capital Territory and Victoria) coordinate their water management with the federal government's Basin Plan, including how the sustainable diversion limits (SDLs) set out in the plan will be met.

-As part of the planning process, the draft Lachlan Alluvium Water Resource Plan and a new water sharing plan for the Lachlan alluvial groundwater resources were publicly exhibited from 25 September 2018 to 6 November 2018.
+As part of the planning process, the draft Gwydir Alluvium Water Resource Plan and a new water sharing plan for the Gwydir alluvial groundwater resources were publicly exhibited from 5 November 2018 to 21 December 2018.

-The public exhibition period provided valuable feedback that helped to develop and inform the changes proposed for the Lachlan Alluvium Water Resource Plan and water sharing plan.
-This fact sheet outlines the main changes since public exhibition of the draft plans.
+The public exhibition period provided valuable feedback that helped to develop and inform the changes proposed for the Gwydir Alluvium Water Resource Plan and water sharing plan.
+This fact sheet outlines the main changes since public exhibition of these draft plans.